Essentials Week 1 Grammar - FREE Activities and Lessons

 Only a few of my resources are currently ready to share, but all 24 weeks of my lesson plans, games, worksheets and more will be available soon!

-Let’s get started and dive into Week 1 of the Essentials EEL program!
+Let’s get started with Week 1 of the Essentials EEL program!

 This page contains affiliate links.
 Read Full Disclosure

-These easy to read and understand Weekly Overviews help parents and students see our exact goals for each week.
+These easy to read and understand worksheets help parents and students see our exact goals for each week.

 In my daughter’s binder, I place them as the front page of each week.